Talking about Race with Teenagers: A Youth Leader’s Guide (Digital Download)

 This is a digital download.

-If purchasing for a church or ministry, please purchase the church license which allows you to use the resource multiple times within your ministry.
+If purchasing for a church, please purchase the church license which allows you to use the resource multiple times within your church.
 If you are purchasing for yourself or one person, please choose the single use option.
+If you are purchasing for your denomination, please contact us at firstname.lastname@example.org for purchasing options.